St. Philip's College (United States)

 St. Philip's College is a public historically black community college in San Antonio, Texas.
 It is accredited by the Southern Association of Colleges and Schools and part of the Alamo Colleges District.
-The college currently serves more than 11,000 students in over 70 different academic and technical disciplines.
+The college currently serves more than 21,000 students in over 70 different academic and technical disciplines.
 It is the westernmost historically black college or university in the United States and is located in the East Side, the historic home of the city's African American community.

 History

-James Steptoe Johnston, the Second Bishop of West Texas for the Episcopal Church, founded St. Philip’s Normal and Industrial School to educate and train recently emancipated slaves.
+James Steptoe Johnston, the Second Bishop of West Texas for the Episcopal Church, founded St. Philip’s Normal and Industrial School to educate and train the daughters and granddaughters of emancipated slaves.
 Opening March 1, 1898, the school began as a weekend sewing class for six black girls, taught by Miss Alice G. Cowan, a missionary with the Episcopal Church.

 In 1900, Mrs. Mary E. E. (Snowden) Walker, the daughter of John Baptist Snowden, came from Baltimore to serve as the school administrator.
 She left after two years.

 In 1902, Artemisia Bowden, daughter of a former slave, joined the school as administrator and teacher.
-Miss Bowden served St. Philip’s College for 52 years.
+Miss Bowden served St. Philip’s for 52 years.
 Under her supervision, the school grew from an industrial school for girls into a high school and later, a junior college.

 In 1942, the school, retaining the St. Philip’s Junior College name, affiliated with San Antonio College and the San Antonio Independent School District, marking the end of the college’s era as a private institution.
+This union resulted in what is known today as Alamo Colleges District.

+In December 2023, the college was approved by the Southern Association of Colleges and Schools Commission on Colleges to offer its first bachelor's degree, the Bachelor of Applied Technology Degree in Cybersecurity (BAT).